Ninotsminda: History

 Before 1991, the town of Ninotsminda was called Bogdanovka (Богдановка) - a name going back to the history of the Doukhobor settlement in the region in the 1840s.
 After the conquest of Kars in 1878, some Doukhobors from Bogdanovka moved to the newly created Kars Oblast.
 Twenty years later, some of them (or their descendants) emigrated from Kars Oblast to Canada, where they established a short-lived village named Bogdanovka in Langham district of Saskatchewan.
 Another group of emigrants, coming straight from Georgian Bogdanovka, established another Bogdanovka near Pelly, Saskatchewan.

 Demographics

 The Georgian census of 2014 counted 24,491 residents in Ninotsminda municipality, of which 23,262 (95%) were Armenians, and 1,029 (4.2%) were Georgians.

-In Soviet Union, Doukhobor population of the region was in comparatively favorable conditions, isolated from attention of civil officials as population of ethnically mixed borderline region.
-In the 1990s, following the collapse of Soviet Union and rise of nationalist pressure (both local Armenian and state-imposed Georgian), a significant part of remaining Russian settlers abandoned their homes to settle in Russia.
+In the Soviet Union, the Doukhobor population of the region enjoyed comparatively favorable conditions, isolated from the attention of civil officials as the population of an ethnically mixed borderline region.
+In the 1990s, following the collapse of the Soviet Union and the rise of nationalist pressure (both local Armenian and state-imposed Georgian), a significant number of the remaining Russian settlers abandoned their homes to settle in Russia.